salwakhaledmetwally0726-glitch/altguide-investment/template__milestone0_README.md

 _Provide a detailed description of your project concept here.
 What is the app?
 What problem does it solve?_

-- **Concept:** ["AltGuide is a beginner-friendly investment guidance platform designed to help university students build smart savings habits using micro-investment features, educational insights, and automated financial planning."
+- **Concept:** ["AltGuide is a beginner-friendly investment guidance platform designed to help university students build smart savings habits using micro-investment features, educational insights,financial planning."
 -Most young users don’t know:

 how to invest,